tjvantoll/articles/vue-1/article.md

 In this article we’ll answer some common questions about NativeScript-Vue, talk about what’s next, and discuss how you can get involved.
 But let’s start by looking at how you can try NativeScript-Vue right now.

+> **NOTE**: Short on time and want to learn more?
+Next month we’re holding an online event where we’ll talk about NativeScript-Vue in detail.
+[Sign up!]()

+-- TODO: Make that a live link --

 ## Getting Started

 The best place to get started with NativeScript-Vue is in [NativeScript Playground](https://play.nativescript.org/), a browser-based NativeScript development environment that lets you start coding without setting up native iOS and Android SDKs on your development machine.